Spike Webb: US Naval Academy coach, 1919-54

 Immediately after his service in WWI, he became an associate professor and boxing coach at the United States Naval Academy, Annapolis, Maryland, and served for 35 years until his retirement on June 30, 1954.
 During his career as a coach, he amassed a record of wins and titles that many boxing historians consider unsurpassed in his era.
-His Academy teams at Annapolis won a total of six intercollegiate boxing titles, where they were undefeated for 12 seasons from 1921–32, and won 26 individual crowns.
-His naval team record for the period between 1919-1941 was 93 wins, 14 losses, and 8 ties.
+His Academy teams at Annapolis won a total of six intercollegiate boxing titles, where they were undefeated for 12 seasons from 1921 to 1932, and won 26 individual crowns.
+His naval team record for the period between 1919 and 1941 was 93 wins, 14 losses, and 8 ties.

 With a few interruptions, boxing techniques continued to be taught at the Naval Academy after 1941 but as an intramural and not as a competitive intercollegiate sport and Webb coached many of the intramural teams.
 Boxing was dropped as an Inter-collegiate sport at Navy in 1941 due to a loss of recruits due to WWII.
 It became an inter-collegiate sport again in 1983 under Coach Emerson Smith who carefully researched to determine the safest available amateur headgear and gloves for competitions.
-An Annual Brigade Boxing Championship continues today for Navy Mid-shipman, featuring head gear and three round matches.
+An Annual Brigade Boxing Championship continues today for Navy Mid-shipman, featuring head gear and three-round matches.
 The winner receives the Tony Rubino Trophy, named in honor of Webb's replacement as coach in 1954.
 Considered the "Father of Navy Boxing", the "Spike Webb Outstanding Boxer Award" has been given to the outstanding Navy boxer each year since Webb's retirement in 1954.

 In the same year he began coaching the Navy team in 1919, Webb started Boxing Juniors, a boxing club for the children of officers.
 Ages ranged from 2 to 12, and a Juniors Championship tournament was held each of the 35 years Webb was Navy head coach.
 Many of these children grew up to be high ranking Admirals and captains.
 His work with young boxers included coaching several championship teams for the New York Golden Gloves competitions, including New York's 1940 and 1941 Inter-City competitions.

 During his career with the Naval Academy, Webb also coached track for the Baltimore Cross Country team, a sport he had coached in his youth in Baltimore.